 A: Frequently the cataract is 90% to 100% reversed.
 With a very mature cataract there is usually considerable improvement in eye sight, however complete reversal may not be possible depending upon the severity of the situation.
 Improvement in your pet's behavior and negotiation abilities is generally a good indicator of the desired result being achieved.
 You should actually see the cataract get smaller with treatment.

 Q. How will I know if it works for my pet?

 A: Cataracts are very visible in animals.
-When looking into the pet's eyes, you will notice the cataract shrinking over time with the use of Vision Clarity cataract eyedrops.
+When looking into the pet's eyes, you will notice the cataract shrinking over time with the use of Vision Clarity eyedrops.
 The cataract will generally shrink from the parameter inward and so your pet may have improvements in his/her peripheral vision first.
 The behavior of your pet is the best indicator of the effectiveness.
 The gradual return of your pet's sight typically results in improved ability to navigate their surroundings, more confidence in movement, and improved mood and behavior.
-All of these indicators will clearly let you know that Vision Clarity is working.
-After 6 months you may want to visit your vet to determine if it is time to go to the maintenance dose of 1 drop daily, or to continue with the reversal dose of 3-4 drops daily.
+All of these indicators will clearly let you know that the drops are working.
+After six months you may want to visit your vet to determine if it is time to go to the maintenance dose of one drop daily, or to continue with the reversal dose of 3-4 drops daily.

 Q. Are there any potential side effects?

 A: N-Acetylcarnosine eye drops have been successfully researched in humans and in animals since 1997, and effectively used since 2002 without any side effects or complications, even when used every day for up to two years.
 Comprehensive use of the Vision Clarity formulation is soothing and improves the environment throughout the eye.

 Q. Will the cataracts come back after treatment is complete